 I’ve spent the years since learning the craft, writing, editing, submitting, and learning the business.
 This time (I think) I have a better idea of what I’m getting into.

-I still run my business, and I spend time with my husband, our two children, and our English cocker spaniel.
-We’ve also had cats in the past, and they’re also in our future (certainly if the kids have their say).
-Time away from the keyboard goes to gardening (when the weather isn’t too cold or too humid — which leaves maybe three weeks a year), knitting and crocheting, quilting, cooking, reading (always reading!), and doing my best to avoid unnecessary housework (Buying groceries is necessary, as is cooking meals and cleaning up afterwards.
+I still run my business, and I spend time with my husband and our two children.
+Our English cocker spaniel passed in 2016.
+We’ve also had cats in the past.
+More pets are in our future, and I’m sure I’ll be blogging about them when we get some.
+Time away from the keyboard goes to gardening (when the weather isn’t too cold or too humid — which leaves maybe three weeks a year), knitting and crocheting, quilting, cooking, reading (always reading!), and doing my best to avoid unnecessary housework.
+(Buying groceries is necessary, as is cooking meals and cleaning up afterwards.
 Clean clothes are necessary.
-Everything else is negotiable.).
+Everything else is negotiable.)

 Lessons from my life: